 Woetzel works in the private sector as well, most often on topics related to corporate strategy, operations, and organization.
 He has served clients in industries such as energy, metals and mining, health care, telecommunications, and transportation.
 He supported the largest company in China in a fundamental restructuring that led to the then-largest foreign listing on the New York Stock Exchange.

-He actively participates in a number of international forums and lectures at the Guanghua School of Business and the China-Europe International Business School, and is also an honorary lecturer at Jiaotong University’s Antai Business School.
+He actively participates in a number of international forums and lectures at the Guanghua School of Business and the China-Europe International Business School and is also an honorary lecturer at Jiaotong University’s Antai Business School.
 Published widely in both Chinese and international publications, Jonathan has written five books on China, including Capitalist China: Strategies for a Revolutionized Economy (Wiley & Sons, 2003), Operation China: From Strategy to Execution (Harvard Business Press, 2007), and One Hour China (Towson Press, 2013).
-He has also coauthored, with Richard Dobbs and James Manyika, No Ordinary Disruption: The Four Global Forces Breaking All the Trends (PublicAffairs, May 2015).
+He has also co-authored, with Richard Dobbs and James Manyika, No Ordinary Disruption: The Four Global Forces Breaking All the Trends (PublicAffairs, May 2015).

 A US citizen, Jonathan is proficient in Mandarin, Spanish, and German.
-He holds an B.A. in humanities and liberal arts, and an M.A. and Ph.D. in political science, all from the University of Southern California.
+He holds a B.A. in humanities and liberal arts, and an M.A. and Ph.D. in political science, all from the University of Southern California.